davmol/boatiful_berlin_demo/README.md

 # Boatiful Berlin Demo

-An Android App thought for those who like paddle on the water.
-The Boatiful Demo Berlin app is a PoC and provides a Berlin offline Map and offline Routing on the River and Canal Network of the City.
+An Android App thought for those who like to paddle on the water.
+The Boatiful Demo Berlin app is a PoC and provides a Berlin offline Map with offline Routing on the River and Canal Network of the City.
 Beyond the fastest route, time and distance, speed and accuracy bearing via gps will be displayed.
 Symbology and Usage will be explained within the app.
 <br>
 <br>
 <p align="center">